buerokratt/DMR.NET/docs/technical/implementation.md

 ## Notes

 Another implementation of the DMR exists which uses Nginx [here](https://github.com/buerokratt/DMR-Nginx).
-This may well become the prevailing implementation of DMR.
+However, at the time of writing the .NET implementation was the primary one being used.